8BitButter/IPL-Scraper-Project/README.md

-# IPL Scraper
+# IPL Auction Scraper
 ### Overview
-The IPL Scraper is a Python-based tool for extracting IPL auction data from the official IPL website.
+The IPL Auction Scraper is a Python-based tool for extracting IPL auction data from the official IPL website.
 Designed with scalability and modularity in mind, this project provides a clean interface for scraping, processing, and exporting auction data.
 It is packaged as a Python module for seamless integration into larger analytics pipelines.

 ### Features
 Web Scraping: Fetches IPL auction data using requests and BeautifulSoup.